Opposite Mandela: Now available in stores and online

 J M Coetzee

-Tony Leon was appointed by President Jacob Zuma as the South African Ambassador to Argentina, Uruguay and Paraguay in August 2009.
-Since returning from his three year post in Buenos Aires in September 2012, Tony Leon has been writing, speaking and thinking about matters in South Africa and the world.
+He was appointed by President Jacob Zuma as the South African Ambassador to Argentina, Uruguay and Paraguay in August 2009.
+Since returning from his three year post in Buenos Aires in September 2012, Tony Leon has been thinking, writing, speaking and about matters in South Africa and the world.
 He consults to businesses both locally and abroad and has a special interest in risk consulting on Africa and South America and on navigating the intricacies of the booming markets of South America.
-His new book, "The Accidental Ambassador-From Parliament to Patagonia" was launched in April 2013 and has been a great success on the shelves and as a topic for speaking events.

 Tony Leon annually addresses multiple audiences of academics, policy-makers, students and business leaders across the globe, providing one of the most highly sought after in-depth analyses on Africa - covering a range of issues from leadership and governance through to investment and public policy matters.
 With his engaging style and first hand grasp of the economic and political factors at play on the continent, Leon offers internationally praised analyses of key developments, coupled with vital assessments on the future outlook for various sectors and states in Africa.